 - Prayer Focus This Month

-We started this journey together in July’s issue and introduced you to “How to Talk to a College Student.”
-If you are joining us this month, go to our College Parenting webpage for access to the article and read about how cheering for our adult children makes a tremendous difference in our relationships with them and can greatly improve their success at college.
+If you are new to the Praying Warrior series, visit our College Parenting webpage for access to “How to Talk to a College Student” and read about how cheering for our adult children makes a tremendous difference in our relationships with them and can greatly improve their success at college.

 Zephaniah 3:17 (ESV) “The LORD your God is in your midst, a mighty one who will save; he will rejoice over you with gladness; he will quiet you by his love; he will exult over you with loud singing.”